sarah1893/notes/docs/notes/python-crypto.rst

     Verified OK

-verify a file from a signed digest
+Verify a file from a signed digest
 -----------------------------------

 .. code-block:: python